Skip to main content

 Key Difference Analysis:

 • Behavior: The behavioral logic is identical.
-The main difference is that Swift’s conditional statements do not require mandatory parentheses () like C#, e.g., while square < finalSquare is sufficient.
+The main difference is that Swift’s condition does not require mandatory parentheses () like C#, e.g., while square < finalSquare works fine.

 Conditional Statements